DataDog/documentation/content/en/mobile/_index.md

 - Week to date
 - Month to date

-You can also choose which dashboard opens in the app when you tap on an SLO widget, allowing you to quickly dig deeper into your metrics.
+You can also choose which dashboard opens in the app when you tap on an SLO mobile widget, allowing you to quickly dig deeper into your metrics.

-**Note**: If you do not choose a dashboard to open in the app when you tap on a SLO cell, the widget will simply open the app by default.
+**Note**: If you do not choose a dashboard to open in the app when you tap on an SLO mobile widget, the mobile widget will simply open the app by default.

 ### Monitors widget